jorgefajardom-coder/drone-packaging-simulation-unity/README.md

 ## Overview

 This project is a **Unity-based simulation** of a robotic drone assembly cell.
-It reproduces an automated production process in which three articulated robotic arms collaborate to assemble a drone through physically realistic interactions, coordinated motion sequences, and differentiated gripping mechanisms.
+It reproduces an automated production process in which four articulated robotic arms collaborate to assemble a drone and palletize it into production carts, through physically realistic interactions, coordinated motion sequences, and differentiated gripping mechanisms.

 The simulation is intended for **virtual process validation** in technical and academic contexts.